5 Great Adventures You Can Still Pull Off in 2018

 So you didn’t plan far enough in advance to reserve a permit for backpacking this summer in Yosemite, Grand Teton, Glacier, or another popular national park, eh?
 So, now what?
-Where will you take a big outdoor adventure in 2017?
+Where will you take a big outdoor adventure in 2018?
 Here are five backpacking trips that even slackers still have time to plan and execute this year.
-Three of them are in top-tier national parks, and the other two are multi-day hikes with national park-caliber mountain scenery.
+Four of them are in top-tier national parks for backpacking, and the fifth is a multi-day hike with national park-caliber mountain scenery.

 But don’t sit on your hands any longer.
 Read through this list now and start the gears turning to make one of these trips happen this year.
 You’ll be much happier if you do.
 You can leave a comment at the bottom of this story to share your thoughts about these suggestions (or offer others), and write to me later to thank me.

 Want to probe into the heart one of the most uncrowded, rugged, and wild national parks in the contiguous United States?
 On an 80-mile backpacking trip in North Cascades National Park and the adjacent Lake Chelan National Recreation Area, a friend and I crossed four mountain passes (see lead photo at top of story) while going from one of America’s most primeval and ancient rainforests to sub-alpine views of the most heavily glaciated peaks in the Lower 48.
 We saw waterfalls and thunderous whitewater creeks, swam in bracing and beautiful mountain lakes, and marveled at sunshine lighting up the larch trees turned golden with fall color in late September.

 Want to talk about wild?
 Scientists believe a remnant population of grizzly bears still inhabits the North Cascades.
 Get there as soon as you can: Researchers project that 70 percent of North Cascades glaciers will likely be gone by mid-century.